Extreme ion acceleration at extragalactic jet termination shocks

-In this work, we present a novel ab-initio plasma model of particle acceleration at the jet termination shock beyond the local uniform field approximation that has been used so far, by considering the full radial dependence of the magnetic field across the jet.
-For this purpose, a new numerical setup inspired by a force free jet solution is introduced in Sect.~\ref{sect::setup}.
-Sect.~\ref{sect::results} focuses on the dynamic of the flow, acceleration of the ions and their escape in the downstream medium.
+In this work, we present a novel ab initio plasma model of particle acceleration at the jet termination shock beyond the local uniform field approximation that has been used so far by considering the full radial dependence of the magnetic field across the jet.
+For this purpose, a new numerical setup inspired by a force-free jet solution is introduced in Sect.~\ref{sect::setup}.
+Sect.~\ref{sect::results} focuses on the dynamics of the flow, acceleration of the ions, and their escape in the downstream medium.
 Sect.~\ref{sect::ccl} summarizes the main findings of this work and their astrophysical implications.